RafalMCichon/openai-function-calling-nodejs-example/README.md

 # OpenAI Function Calling Node.js Example with the Weather API

-This code example demonstrates how to use OpenAI GPT-3.5-turbo model for function calling, specifically to retrieve weather information using a weather API.
+This Node.js code example showcases the powerful new feature of OpenAI - Function Calling.
+Function Calling enables developers to interact more reliably with external tools and APIs, including weather information APIs.
+By describing functions, the model can intelligently output a JSON object containing the necessary arguments for the function call.

 ## Prerequisites